 Similarly, you can also place a locking stitch marker periodically every certain number of rows.
 This is best for patterns where the length is measured by the number of repeats, rather than in inches or cm.
 It’s much easier to accurately count a smaller number of rows than a larger number of rows.
 So, for example, I might place a locking stitch marker at the edge of every 10th row if I’m supposed to crochet 50 rows.
 Once I have 5 markers placed, I know I have the right number of rows.

-Locking stitch markers are great tools for lining up stitches in motifs, garments, and bags before seaming.
+Locking stitch markers are great tools for lining up stitches in motifs, garments, amigurumi, bags, and more before seaming.

 I prefer using locking stitch markers to pins because there’s no need to worry about pricking my finger.
 You can lock the marker to chain spaces or to specific stitches – being sure to push it through both pieces – as you line up pieces for seaming.